mtadeunet/indicators/README.md

-# indicators
-Example application on how to use pandas for finance
+This is an example application on how to create an indicator.